 And I find considerable irony that our lives are now are so rich that the egg and butter and flour and sugar in pancakes are no long considered ingredients worthy for Lent's fasting.
-When was the last time you heard, "I'm giving up eggs for Lent"?
+When was the last time you heard someone say, "I'm giving up eggs for Lent"?

 So tonight, it's pancakes.
 And tomorrow, Ash Wednesday, I'll plant Lenten grass, an old Finnish tradition especially good for helping children observe Lent.
 Tis the season.

 2015: Ah, Sunday pancakes!
 If you're a pancake fan, add this recipe to your rotation – or just add a jar of baby food to your own favorite recipe.
 Tis a winner!

 "The baby food, again?
 Well, everybody, it works!" ~ BookBum

 4 ounces baby food (carrots, sweet potatoes, etc.)